-Entinostat, SNDX-6352 and the Menin Assets are currently our only product candidates.
+Entinostat, SNDX-5613 and axatilimab are currently our only product candidates.
 Our financial success will depend substantially on our ability to effectively and profitably commercialize our product candidates.
 In order to commercialize our product candidates, we will be required to obtain regulatory approvals by establishing that each of them is sufficiently safe and effective.
 The clinical and commercial success of our product candidates will depend on a number of factors, including the following:

-- timely commencement and completion of the Phase 1b/2 clinical trials of entinostat in combination with Keytruda, Tecentriq, Bavencio® (avelumab) and NKTR-214 and the Phase 1/1b clinical trials of SNDX-6352 as a monotherapy and in combination with durvalumab; - timely completion of the Phase 3 clinical trial in advanced HR+, HER2- breast cancer, which has been significantly slower than we anticipated and will depend substantially upon the satisfactory performance of the ECOG-ACRIN and the NCI and other third-party contractors for entinostat; - whether we are able to complete IND enabling studies for one of the Menin Assets and file a subsequent IND with the FDA; - whether we are required by the FDA or foreign regulatory authorities to conduct additional clinical trials; - the prevalence and severity of adverse side effects in any of our clinical trials; - the ability to demonstrate safety and efficacy of our product candidates for their proposed indications and the timely receipt of necessary marketing approvals from the FDA and foreign regulatory authorities; - achieving and maintaining compliance with all applicable regulatory requirements; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing treatments; - the effectiveness of our own or our potential strategic collaborators' marketing, sales and distribution strategy and operations in the United States and abroad; - the ability of our third-party contract manufacturers to produce trial supplies and to develop, validate and maintain a commercially viable manufacturing process that is compliant with current Good Manufacturing Practices regulations, or cGMP; - the availability of commercial supplies of therapeutics, including exemestane, Keytruda, Tecentriq and Bavencio, and clinical supplies of investigational drugs, to support the development and marketing of the entinostat therapy as a component of a combination drug regimen for entinostat: - our ability to successfully commercialize our product candidates in the United States and abroad, whether alone or in collaboration with others; - our ability to enforce our intellectual property rights in and to our product candidates.
+- direct and indirect effects of the ongoing COVID-19 pandemic on various aspects and stages of the clinical development process, including the potential impact to expected site initiation, enrollment and participation in our clinical trials; - significant reprioritization and diversion of healthcare resources away from the conduct of clinical trials as a result of the ongoing COVID-19 pandemic[, including the diversion of hospitals serving as our clinical trial sites and hospital staff supporting the conduct of our clinical trials]; - completion of the Phase 3 clinical trial in advanced HR+, HER2- breast cancer, which will depend substantially upon the satisfactory performance of ECOG-ACRIN and the NCI and other third-party contractors for entinostat; - timely completion of the Phase 1/2 clinical trial of SNDX-5613 in patients with relapsed/refractory acute leukemia; - timely completion of the Phase 1a/1b clinical trials of axatilimab as a monotherapy and in combination with durvalumab and of the Phase 2 clinical trial of axatilimab in patients with cGVHD; - interruption of key clinical trial activities, such as clinical trial site monitoring, due to limitations on travel, quarantines or social distancing protocols imposed or recommended by federal or state governments, employers and others in connection with the ongoing COVID-19 pandemic; - · whether we are required by the FDA or foreign regulatory authorities to conduct additional clinical trials; - the prevalence and severity of adverse drug reactions in any of our clinical trials; - the ability to demonstrate safety and efficacy of our product candidates for their proposed indications and the timely receipt of necessary marketing approvals from the FDA and foreign regulatory authorities; - achieving and maintaining compliance with all applicable regulatory requirements; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing treatments; - the effectiveness of our own or our potential strategic collaborators' marketing, sales and distribution strategy and operations in the United States and abroad; - the ability of our third-party contract manufacturers to produce trial supplies and to develop, validate and maintain a commercially viable manufacturing process that is compliant with cGMP; - the availability of commercial supplies of therapeutics, including exemestane and clinical supplies of investigational drugs, to support the development and marketing of the entinostat therapy as a component of a combination drug regimen for entinostat; - the availability of commercial supplies of therapeutics, including Imfinzi , and clinical supplies of investigational drugs, to support the development and marketing of the axatilimab therapy as a component of a combination drug regimen for axatilimab;

+- our ability to successfully commercialize our product candidates in the United States and abroad, whether alone or in collaboration with others; and - our ability to enforce our intellectual property rights in and to our product candidates.